TrousersRippin/Podman-Quadlet/readme.md

 # My Podman Quadlet files

-This repository contains my personal collection of podman quadlet files.
+This repository contains my personal collection of podman-quadlet files to run in rootless mode.

 ## Requirements